Return to Ion Selective Electrodes page

 Interference:

-NB: Because of the much greater solubility of AgCl compared to AgI, the Chloride electrode will be irreversibly damaged if immersed in solutions containing significant numbers of Iodide ions.Also note that all poly-crystalline membranes contain Silver Sulphide and thus will not give reliable readings if more than a trace of Ag or S ions are present in the solution.
-There is also a high interference from Bromide and Cyanide ions and the Chloride electrode will only give reliable results if these ions are absent, or only present in insignificant amounts compared to the Chloride ion.
+NB: Because of the much greater solubility of AgCl compared to AgI, the Chloride electrode will be irreversibly damaged if immersed in solutions containing high concentrations of Iodide ions and even at low concentrations there is a strong interference from I: i.e. The Cl Membrane is far more sensitive to I than to Cl.
+Also note that all poly-crystalline membranes contain Silver Sulphide and thus will not give reliable readings if more than a trace of Ag or S ions are present in the solution.
+There is also a high interference from Bromide and Cyanide ions.
+Thus the Chloride electrode will only give reliable results if I, Br, CN, S, Ag are absent, or only present in insignificant amounts compared to the Chloride ion.

 If samples are likely to contain significant quantities of these ions, then their effect may be reduced by mixing samples and standards 1:1 with a sodium bromate buffer.
 This is made by dissolving 15.1 g sodium bromate in 800 ml water and addding 75ml of concentrated nitric acid.
 This must be stirred well and diluted to 1000 ml with water.
 Note that this is a strong oxidising solution which should be handled carefully and prepared and used in a well ventilated area since it may liberate Bromine gas.
 This buffer should remove up to 1000ppm of Bromide or Iodide and 500ppm Sulphide.
 Small quantities of Cyanide should also be oxidised - but this acid solution must not be added to samples with significant cyanide content because of the danger of liberating lethal HCN gas.